ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/example/java/index.md

 this.tableClient = TableClient.newClient(rpc).build();
 ```

-We recommend performing all YDB operations using the `SessionRetryContext` helper class that ensures a correct operation retry in the event of partial unavailability.
-Code snippet for initializing the retry context:
+We recommend that you use the `SessionRetryContext` helper class for all your operations with the YDB: it ensures proper retries in case the database becomes partially unavailable.
+Sample code to initialize the retry context:

 ```java
 this.retryCtx = SessionRetryContext.create(tableClient).build();